What is the safest no-plugin method?

 Is editing WordPress theme files safe?

-What if my WordPress theme does not have footer.php?
+What if my theme has no footer.php?

 Sources and contextual notes